Curbside services continue to be available during construction

 Bellingham Public Library and the Public Works department are working with Tiger Construction and RMC Architects to remodel the main floor of the Central Library located at 210 Central Avenue.
 The changes in the Central Library Main Floor Remodel project will improve patrons’ use of this busy facility, which received 630,000 visits last year and has not seen a major renovation since 1985.

-Library curbside pickup services—which were initiated to make library materials available while the library is closed to patrons due to COVID-19 restrictions—will continue with minimal disruption during the project.
+Library curbside pickup services—which were initiated to make library materials available while the library is closed to patrons due to COVID-19 restrictions—have continued during the project.
 Patrons can request library materials and pick up these items by following the directions on the Library’s website at www.bellinghampubliclibrary.org/curbside.
-Library users may see small impacts to parking around the library from construction-related staging and deliveries.
-All Bellingham Public Library locations are currently closed to visitors, with reopening of facilities coming in later phases of the Governor’s Safe Start plan (pdf).

 Rebecca Judd, Director, Bellingham Public Library, 360-778-7220 or firstname.lastname@example.org